View Else Kafka's Obituary on Ledger-Enquirer.com and share memories

 Else grew up, met and married the love of her life, American Soldier Denis Kafka in 1963.
 Both their sons were born in Germany.
 The family then moved to the United States where Denis was stationed at Fort Benning, Georgia.
 By example she taught her children good work ethics and morals.
 She loved her family but especially the grandchildren.
 She loved to see their smiling faces when giving gifts and playing games.
 She was especially fond of her pet dogs through the years.
 Else will always be remembered for her kindness, generosity and contagious laughter.

-Else has lived in Columbus GA since her arrival in Jan 1966.
-She was extremely proud of earning her American Citizenship in 1976
+Else has lived in Columbus, GA since her arrival in January of 1966.
+She was extremely proud of earning her American Citizenship in 1976.

-Else was preceded in death by; father Albert Stoll, mother Maria (Mack) Stoll and all of her six siblings.
-She is survived by her husband, Denis Ralph Kafka; sons, Mike Kafka and Ralph Kafka; daughter-in-law, Jennifer Kafka; grandsons Ryan Kafka and Jackson Kafka; granddaughter Rachel Kafka; other family members and many friends.
+Else was preceded in death by her father, Albert Stoll; mother, Maria (Mack) Stoll and all of her six siblings.
+She is survived by her husband, Denis Ralph Kafka; sons, Mike Kafka and Ralph Kafka; daughter-in-law, Jennifer Kafka; grandsons, Ryan Kafka and Jackson Kafka; granddaughter Rachel Kafka; other family members and many friends.